mhouse1/kobayashi_maru/README.md

 | **Best For** | Advanced vision AI, multiple cameras |

 > **Note:** All options communicate via standard Ethernet TCP/IP.
 No firmware changes needed to swap platforms.

+**Trade-off:**
+- For cutting-edge vision and sensor features, the Pixel 10 Pro may outperform the Pi CM5 due to its specialized hardware and software stack.
+- For open hardware, flexibility, and community support, the Pi CM5 is a strong choice.

+**Recommendation:**
+- The architecture is designed to support both platforms, allowing users to select the best fit for their application.
+This enables flexibility for future upgrades and diverse use cases.

 ### Motor Modules (x4)
 - Brushless DC motors with encoders